rayalan/binary-adages/content/calibrating-terms.md

 # "World class"

 What is meant when we describe software as "excellent" or "world class"?
-Well, a world class athlete is one who competes on a world stage -- maybe in the Olympics or the World Cup.
-A world class chef is one who makes the tastiest food -- perhaps a 5 Michelin chef.
+Well, a world-class athlete is one who competes on a world stage -- maybe in the Olympics or the World Cup.
+A world-class chef is one who makes the tastiest food -- perhaps a five-star Michelin chef.

-Even here the definition is a bit fuzzy -- what if someone competes in the Olympics, but always places last?
+Even here, the definition is a bit fuzzy -- what if someone competes in the Olympics, but always places last?
 Could the runners up to the Olympics be considered world class?
 What if I really like Joe's taco truck and dislike foie gras?
 Does a bunch of people disagreeing with me really make the taco any less a world-class dish?

-But the idea of a world class athlete or dish is really clear, even if the specifics are a bit fuzzy.
+But the idea of a world-class athlete or dish is really clear, even if the specifics are a bit fuzzy.

 _The field of software is far worse._